sarasabino/Accident_Rate_Project/README.md

 ```
 ## Link to Front-end App 🚀

 The front-end of this project is develop in a streamlit application, the code can be found in this notebook.
-The app is though to be for a client in a company that wants to see a analytical dashboard of the accidents in the company and then is going to have the option to complete a form in order to find if a particular employee is goign to have an accident.
+The app is thought to be for a client in a company that wants to see a analytical dashboard of the accidents in the company and then is going to have the option to complete a form in order to find if a particular employee is goign to have an accident.

 The model used in the application is a Random Forest Model.

 https://share.streamlit.io/sarasabino/accident_rate_project/main/Src/Notebooks/05_streamlit_app.py